To schedule a checkup, call your clinic. For clinic phone numbers, use our clinic finder.

 You may need to give your baby a fluoride supplement if you have well water or a water softener.

-Your baby's bowel movements may be less firm, occur less often, have a strong odor or become a different color if she is eating solid foods.
+Your baby's bowel movements may be less firm, occur less often, have a strong odor or become a different color if he is eating solid foods.

 Your baby may sleep at least 14 hours a day.

-If you put your baby to sleep with a pacifier, take the pacifier out after she falls asleep.
+If you put your baby to sleep with a pacifier, take the pacifier out after he falls asleep.

-You should not take your baby out of the crib if she wakes up during the night.
-You can comfort your baby while she lies in the crib.
+You should not take your baby out of the crib if he wakes up during the night.
+You can comfort your baby while he lies in the crib.

 Keep your baby out of the sun.
-If your baby is outside, use sunscreen with a SPF of more than 15.
-Try to put your baby under shade or an umbrella and put a hat on her head.
+If your baby is outside, use sunscreen with an SPF of more than 15.
+Try to put your baby under shade or an umbrella and put a hat on his head.

 Childproof your house once your baby begins to scoot and crawl.
 Put plugs in the outlets, cover any sharp furniture corners, take care of dangling cords (including window blinds), tablecloths and hot liquids, and put gates on all stairways.

-Do not let your baby get small objects such as toys, nuts, coins, etc, which may cause choking.
+Do not let your baby get small objects such as toys, nuts or coins.
+They may cause choking.

 Never leave your baby alone, not even for a few seconds.